tandaraelena/tandaraelena/README.md

 - 🌱 I’m currently learning NextJS 📖
 - 👯 I’m looking to collaborate on NextJS and React projects 🤠
 - 💬 Ask me about my hobbies 🐕‍🦺
-- 📫 How to reach me: email me at tandaraelena@yahoo.com ✍️
+- 📫 How to reach me: tandaraelena@yahoo.com ✍️